 Exciting innovations in tech are changing our world for the better

 Women are making an impact in technology, but the statistics are still shocking.
-According to the Women and Technology Study conducted for PwC in 2017, only 3% of women say a career in technology is their first choice, 78% of students can’t name a famous women working in technology, and only 5% of jobs in the technology industry are held by women.
+According to a Women and Technology Study conducted for PwC some years ago, only 3% of women said a career in technology is their first choice, 78% of students couldn’t name a famous women working in technology, and back around 2017, a mere 5% of jobs in the technology industry were held by women.

 Tech is a very cool industry for women to work